Alejogb1/job-board/blog-data/how-can-i-use-a-regular-expression-to-exclude-images-starting-with-v-during-an-acr-purge.md

 id: "how-can-i-use-a-regular-expression-to-exclude-images-starting-with-v-during-an-acr-purge"
 ---

-, let's tackle this ACR purge challenge.
+, ACR purge challenge.
 It's a scenario I've bumped into a few times back when I was managing a sprawling containerized application on Azure.
 The situation calls for targeted pruning, and regular expressions are indeed the weapon of choice for that precision.
 The core concept, of course, is to _selectively_ exclude images matching a specific pattern during the cleanup.
 We're not just blindly nuking everything; we're carefully preserving what’s necessary.

 The key here, and where a lot of people initially stumble, is that regular expressions in these contexts often interact with tooling-specific syntax and nuances.
 It’s not just the pure regex pattern itself that matters, but how it’s interpreted within the tool you’re using, be it the `az acr` cli or any other similar interface.
 In our case, it’s about excluding images.
 This means we need to craft a regex that accurately _identifies_ the unwanted images, and the tooling will then work to exclude them, effectively retaining anything that _doesn't_ match that pattern.